Note: The information in this article applies to model year 2015-2022 RANGER EV Mid Size vehicles only.

-Instead of using gasoline, the Polaris RANGER EV is powered by eight 12-volt batteries.
-The batteries are located under the seat.
+The Polaris RANGER EV Mid-Size is powered by eight 12-volt batteries.
+The batteries are located under the rearmost seat.

 When performing maintenance on your RANGER EV, always observe all battery safety warnings and safe-handling procedures as outlined on the vehicle’s safety labels and in your Owner’s Manual.